 Place the chicken pieces on top of the rice mixture (in a single layer if you can, they will be crowded).

 7 Bake: Cover the casserole dish tightly with aluminum foil.
-Bake in a 375°F oven for 45 minutes.
-Remove foil.
+Bake in a 375°F oven for 45 minutes and then remove foil.

 If the casserole still has too much liquid, let it cook a few minutes more, uncovered, until the excess liquid has evaporated away.